uptonking/note4yaoo/thread-lang-js-ts-stars.md

 - The first runs in *same turn* of event loop as calling code, guaranteed.
 Second gets queued in event loop.
 - Microtasks are crazy fast.
 All they are doing is delaying a function to run later in the turn of the event loop.
 No actual IO (to disk, network, whatever) can possibly get between the queuing of a microtask and its execution.
 - `setImmediate` is not part of the spec or implemented by browsers, but was meant to queue a task.
 So shorthand for `setTimeout(fn, 0)`.
+- A microtask enqueued from within another microtask would execute immediately I believe, but I bet React's whole rendering model probably has its own considerations for this.
+  - I think they were also doing some weird stuff with unwrapping resolved promises.. somehow.. maybe an RFC.

+- It’s important to understand that `async` does not mean “yield to event loop”.
+When the underlying promise resolves in same event loop task, the resolution will also run in same event loop task.
+This usually happens when the data needed is already in memory, because it’s cached.
+  - Mutations don't need to go through useEffect or similar in the first place because they aren't an effect of render, but of some UI event.
+So the whole cycle should happen in one frame if your data is in memory, even if all the methods are `async`.

 - Yeah, but my goal was to just have one system that can work either sync or async...
 Perhaps, that's not a great goal, but that's where I landed on these problems...
 If generators could have a typed yield (similar to  await), then my problem would be solved...
 - It's worked really surprisingly well for us.
 I think UI developers have a phobia of `async` because it often means 'network activity' in classic web apps.
 But that isn't actually what `async` means to the browser.
 It just means >= microtask.